DannyvanHolten/wp-growl-notifications/README.md

 As WordPress & WP Growl are continuously in development we like to take a look ahead together for what's coming.
 If you want to get involved developing WP Growl you can ask us if you can implement some of the features yourself.

-- [ ] Make the snooze menu translatable
+- [x] Make the snooze menu translatable
 - [ ] Add a button to your profile page to reset snoozed notices.
 - [ ] Add screenshots for the WordPress repository
+- [ ] Add a dutch & german translation
 - [ ] Add support for WP Rocket
 - [ ] Add support for W3 Total Cache
 - [ ] Improve support for WPML